moka-guys/mokabed/Bedmaker/Pan5344/Pan5344_Logfile.md

 Removing invalid transcripts also remove the 0/1 based duplicates.
 So, merging is not required.
 Renaming was done as below: mv Pan5344_CNV.bed Pan5344_CNV_unclean.bed mv Pan5344_CNV_clean.bed Pan5344_CNV.bed

+## testing
+updated bed was tested and the ED app completed without errors